UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 ## Environments

-This app is deployed to GOV.UK Platform as a Service (https://docs.cloud.service.gov.uk/)
+This app is deployed to AWS via docker containers hosted on ECS (https://docs.aws.amazon.com/ecs/)

 ### Pre-requisites

 Before you can work with the environments you will need some things:
-- Credentials for GOV.UK PaaS
+- AWS Credentials with access to the following roles:
+  - SEA-Development
+  - SEA-Staging
+  - SEA-Production
-- Install the CloudFoundry CLI (https://github.com/cloudfoundry/cli/wiki/V7-CLI-Installation-Guide)
+- Access to the [beis-sea-app](https://github.com/databarracks/beis-sea-app) repository

 ### Set up

 To set up an environment for the first time:
-- CD to `Infrastructure`
-- Take a copy of `LoginToGovPaasTemplate.sh`, rename it to `LoginToGovPaas.sh`, and update it with your credentials
-- Run `CreateEnvironment.sh`
-- Take a copy of `SetEnvironmentSecretsTemplate.sh`, rename it to `SetEnvironmentSecrets.sh`, and fill in the required credentials
-- Run `SetEnvironmentSecrets.sh`
+- Contact Data Barracks as they manage the terraform code

 ### Environment Variables
 The following is a list of environment variables required by the application.
-Most are set via the `SetEnvironmentSecrets.sh` script mentioned above.
-Any exceptions are noted.

 Other variables are needed, but these are set by `appsettings.json` and do not need to be environment variables.

 - ASPNETCORE_ENVIRONMENT
   - Set automatically by .NET
+- DOTNET_ENVIRONMENT
+  - Set automatically by .NET
 - BasicAuth__Password
 - BasicAuth__Username
 - Bre__Password
 - Bre__Username
-- DATABASE_URL
-  - Set automatically by .NET
-- DOTNET_ENVIRONMENT
-  - Set automatically by .NET
 - EpbEpc__Password
 - EpbEpc__Username
 - GoogleAnalytics__ApiSecret
 - GovUkNotify__ApiKey
+- PostgreSQLConnectionseards

+When working with Dev, Staging or Prod environments, the aforementioned variables are set via the [Parameter Store](https://eu-west-2.console.aws.amazon.com/systems-manager/parameters/?region=eu-west-2&tab=Table)

+### Logs

+To look at requests made to the server we can check [Logit](https://dashboard.logit.io/) or [AWS CloudWatch](https://eu-west-2.console.aws.amazon.com/cloudwatch/home?region=eu-west-2#home:)

+On Logit, you can Launch the Kibana interface and query the logs using [KQL](https://www.elastic.co/guide/en/kibana/7.10/kuery-query.html).
+Logit crendentials are stored in Keeper.

+On CloudWatch, you can look at Logs, Alarms and Metrics all displayed in the right-hand menu

+### Google Analytics

+Ask a member of the team to grant you access to the BEIS DCEAS Google Analytics Account.

+To debug GA on any of the dev, staging or prod websites you can use the [Google Tag Assistant](https://tagassistant.google.com/)

+The Staging and Dev environment share GA credentials